Circle Kei Motors logoCIRCLE KEI MOTORS

 • Selectable 4WD and low range on most trims

 • Sips fuel.
-Parts and mechanics easy to find in Hawaiʻi
+Parts are straightforward to source

 Trade-offs